 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and apply any necessary updates to help mitigate the security risks.
+US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 11.0.696.68 to help mitigate the security risks.
 The Google Chrome blog entry may be temporarily unavailable.
 Google is currently working to fix the issue.